 KMF electric kit car challenge for students

-This year, KMF is working with Greenpower Education Trust to use the excitement of Motorsport to develop STEM skills in students and encourage them into a career in engineering.
+KMF worked with Greenpower Education Trust to use the excitement of Motorsport to develop STEM skills in students and encourage them into a career in engineering.

-The project, which challenges teams of year 10 students to design, build and race an electric kit car, is part of KMF's annual 'Young Engineer of the Year' (YEOTY) competition which is now in its sixth year.
+The project challenged teams of year 10 students to design, build and race an electric kit car, is part of KMF's annual 'Young Engineer of the Year' (YEOTY) competition.

 KMF has worked with Greenpower previously on the 2014 edition of their YEOTY competition.
-However, the 2018 project sees the addition of a filmmaking feature as students are challenged to capture their YEOTY journey with GoPro cameras and to produce a short film that documents the highlights of their build.
+However, the 2018 project saw the addition of a filmmaking feature as students were challenged to capture their YEOTY journey with GoPro cameras and produce a short film that documented the highlights of their build.

 The project began with a Build Day at Staffordshire University where all of the 24 participating high schools received their kit car equipment and met their sponsor organisations.

-This year, KMF has invited other local companies to benefit from the rewards of working closely with schools and are finding each a sponsor who will offer both financial and resource support.
+KMF invited other local companies to benefit from the rewards of working closely with schools and are found each a sponsor to offer both financial and resource support.

-The campaign will conclude with an awards ceremony at King's Hall in Staffordshire hosted by Jason Bradbury, best known for his time on Channel 5's The Gadget Show.
+The campaign concluded with an awards ceremony at King's Hall in Staffordshire hosted by Jason Bradbury, best known for his time on Channel 5's The Gadget Show.